Artin conductor: Swan representation

 where rg is the character of the regular representation and 1 is the character of the trivial representation.
 The Swan character is the character of a representation of G. Swan (1963) showed that there is a unique projective representation of G over the l-adic integers with character the Swan character.

 Applications

 The Artin conductor appears in the conductor-discriminant formula for the discriminant of a global field.

 The optimal level in the Serre modularity conjecture is expressed in terms of the Artin conductor.

 The Artin conductor appears in the functional equation of the Artin L-function.

-The Artin and Swan representations are used to defined the conductor of an elliptic curve or abelian variety.
+The Artin and Swan representations are used to define the conductor of an elliptic curve or abelian variety.